FIWARE/tutorials.Step-by-Step/docs/iot-sensors.md

     passed by since it was last reset
 -   A **Smart Lamp** can be switched on or off remotely.
 It can also report on its current state (`ON` or `OFF`).
-When switched on, a Motion Sensor within the device checks to see if light is is needed and will dim if no-one is nearby.
+When switched on, a Motion Sensor within the device checks to see if light is needed and will dim if no-one is nearby.
 Furthermore the device can be report on the current luminosity of the bulb.